Zondax/check_decaf377/README.md

 Depending on your system, you would probably need to interrupt the execution of the application to generate the graph or report from valgrind.

+## Important

+Ledger application code is compiled in release mode, however due to limited stack, it crashes.

 ### Note

 I reproduced this issue on 32-GB RAM, 22-core CPU.